NSombekke/Logic-LLM/blogpost.md

 >
 >[Few shot examples]
 >
-While simpler examples may not necessitate a context for trace generation, for more intricate trace generation tasks, a prompt enriched with domain descriptions is utilized.
+While simpler examples may not necessitate a context for trace generation.
+For instance, for the more general examples, the LLM shoud be able to infer mutex pairs such as sleeping and eating.
+(One cannot sleep and eat at the same time).
+For more intricate trace generation tasks, a prompt enriched with domain descriptions is utilized.
 For instance, the LLM should be able to infer from the context that the drone cannot simultaneously occupy the third floor and a particulaer room on the first floor.
-In order to test the LLMs ability to create traces for a predetermined domain we use the *drone planning* dataset [5].
+In order to test the LLMs ability to create traces for a more specific/predetermined domains we use the *drone planning* dataset [4].

 > **Context**:
 >  *Our environment consists of grid-based rooms across multiple floors.
 Each floor features distinct rooms: the first floor has a red room and a yellow room, the second  floor has a green room, and the third floor includes a purple room, an orange room, and Landmark 1.* *The drone’s movement is limited to one floor and not more than one  room at a time within this structured environment.
 This setup is crucial for guiding effective planning and decision-making processes within the context of our problem.*